StanfordBioinformatics/illumina_fastq/README.md

 #### illuminaBarcodeDist.py
 Tabulates the relative frequences of barcodes seen in the unmatched reads.
 This is useful when you have a lot of unmatched reads and need to see what is present.

+There is a Docker image for this at https://hub.docker.com/r/nathankw/illumina_barcode_dist.

 #### extract_barcodes.py
 Extracts FASTQ records matching the specified barcodes from the unmatched read FASTQ file or pair of FASTQ files if paired-end sequencing.

+There is a Docker image for this at https://hub.docker.com/r/nathankw/illumina_extract_barcodes.
 #### add_mate_reads.py
 Fetches the other read in a pair for each record in the query FASTQ file.
 You also supply the parent pair of forward read and reverse read FASTQ files as the reference set of FASTQ records.